-Special needs parenting comes with a whole host of emotions that can be difficult to deal with.
+Parenting special needs children comes with a whole host of emotions that can be difficult to deal with.
 One of the most difficult for so many of us is the isolation we feel.
 When our children are diagnosed, we tend to pour ourselves into the diagnosis.
-We research, talk to experts, doctors, therapists, special education professionals, all in an effort to help our kids have the best life possible.
+We research, talk to experts, doctors, school counselors, therapists, special education professionals, all in an effort to help our kids have the best life possible.

-In all the preparation and planning we do to help our children, we fail to prepare ourselves for the journey.
-We don’t realize just how life altering having a special needs child will be.
-We might find ourselves going through a period of denial, then we go through the grieving cycle.
+In all the preparation and planning we do to help our children with disabilities, we fail to prepare ourselves for the journey.
+We don’t realize just how life-altering raising a child with special needs will be.
+We might find ourselves going through a wide range of emotions including denial, anxiety, sleep deprivation, depression, loneliness, and grief.
+Just hopefully not all at the same time!

 Unless you’re one of the lucky few, the isolation can almost become an even bigger battle than the diagnosis.